For the university policy concerning Service, Assistance, and Pets at USC, visit:

 - The service dog must be trained to complete a specific task or function for the individual that is related to the individual’s disability.

-University employees may not ask about the nature or extent of a person’s disability to determine whether a person’s dog qualifies as a service dog.
-When it is not obvious what service the dog provides, university employees may make two inquiries to determine whether the dog qualifies as a service dog, which are:
+When it is not obvious what service the dog provides, University employees may make two inquiries to determine whether the dog qualifies as a service dog:

 - Is the dog required because of a disability?